 \subsection{Visualizing Index Limits}

-In figure \ref{fig:appendix_limit} we provide visualization of random images reconstructed using indexes which are out of bounds (i.e., $\iota_j \notin \mathcal{I}$).
-To generate these images, we chose an $k$ and $i$ that are out of bounds and then iterated over $l$ and $k$ to obtain and then reconstruct the image patches.
+In Fig. \ref{fig:appendix_limit} we provide a visualization of random images reconstructed using indexes that are out of bounds (i.e., $\iota_j \notin \mathcal{I}$).
+To generate these images, we chose $k$ and $i$ that are out of bounds and then iterated over $l$ and $k$ to obtain and then reconstruct the image patches.